uvastatlab/git_guide/README.md

 Note that:
 1. `stash@{0}` is a reference to the most-recent stash
     - View all stashes with `git stash list`
-2. By default, `git stash push` will stash uncommitted changes to tracked (~= existing) files, but it will _not_ stash new files and changes thereto
+2. By default, `git stash push` will stash uncommitted changes to tracked files, but it will _not_ stash new, untracked files and changes thereto
     - To also stash new files, use `git stash push -u` (equivalent to `git stash push --include-untracked`)
-    - Assuming that you usually want to stash new files as well as changes to existing files, the command with the `-u`/`--include-untracked` option is a reasonable default
+    - Assuming that you usually want to stash new, untracked files as well as changes to existing, tracked files, the command with the `-u`/`--include-untracked` option is a reasonable default

 ### Deleting branches